mydumper/mydumper_docs/stages.rst

 Start jobs creation
 -------------------

-At this point we are able to start to create jobs
+At this point we are able to start to create jobs depending the filters that has been used.
+For instance, if you used :option:`-B <mydumper -B>`, we need to export the schema definition but we also need to create the jobs to export the schema of the tables and the data in it.

 Start the dump threads
 ----------------------